Is It Time To Let Go Of Someone You Love? It Is If You See These 10 Signs

 Whether it's a spouse, a parent, or a friend, if someone is abusing you in some way — through physical actions, psychological games, or consistently cruel words — it's time to let them go.

-In many cases of abuse, the abuser has whittled away at the self-esteem and confidence of the abused, making it much more difficult for the abused person to leave.
+In many cases of abuse, the emotional abuser has whittled away at the self-esteem and confidence of the abused, making it much more difficult for the verbally abused person to leave.

 Especially in a marital context, these situations are very complex and usually require the intervention and support of a trained counselor to help extricate the abused person.